nickjj/dotfiles/README.md

 #### Why niri and not XYZ?

-It's resource efficient, lightning fast, super stable, infinitely tweakable, intuitively handles scrolling / tiling / floating windows, integrates awesomely with multiple monitors, actively developed, well thought out, has great documentation and the author is very helpful.
+It's resource efficient, lightning fast, infinitely tweakable, intuitively handles scrolling / tiling / floating windows, integrates awesomely with multiple monitors, actively developed, well thought out, has great documentation and the author is very helpful.

 niri feels like a perfect match and I wanted to make a special call out because